Tillietudlem Nature Reserve

 In addition to wildlife, the reserve also boasts with a beautiful registered herd of indigenous Nguni cattle.
 These beautifully marked animals are free roaming and are used to simulate the movement of massive herds of game that migrated through this area.
 The reserve also has a stable with 6 horses which are used for anti-poaching and fence patrols.

-The owner and staff of Tillietudlem Game Reserve are passionately committed to conserving this sensitive area and it’s vulnerable and endangered species.
+The owner and staff of Tillietudlem Nature Reserve are passionately committed to conserving this sensitive area and it’s vulnerable and endangered species.

 We invite you to visit us and share in the privilege of experiencing this remarkable environment with us.